markcoty/data-science-jobs-2025/.ipynb_checkpoints/README-checkpoint.md

  - The means of the salaries posted for Data Scientist and Machine Learning Engineer are nearly identical.
  - The medians of the salaries, in our dataset, were widely disparate.
  - By doing a little more data cleaning, removing the bottom 10% of MLE salaries, we were able to show that the medians and other quartiles are nearly idntical.
- - This is justified, since some of the salaries for the MLE column were absurdly low, as low as $55!
+ - This was justified, since some of the salaries for the MLE column were absurdly low, as low as $55!